What are employment classification types in the workplace?

 Freelancer, consultant or contractors

-Those who run their own business and are working as a contractor, consultant or freelancer for a company or agency, are counted as self-employed.
+Public sources describe self-employed individuals as running their own business.
+Official guidance provides the criteria.
 If someone is self-employed, they do not have the rights and responsibilities of an employee.
 The UK government website provides more detailed information about the regulations for self-employment, including tax obligations, insurance requirements and compliance with relevant laws.

 Agency staff contracts